One of the major issues I see people have when approaching Trello is, what you can actually do with it.

 What kind of Trello board are you going to automate first?
 Are you planning to create something new, something unique?
 Or, are you rather tip-toeing, intending to implement one feature after the other, and letting your board grow?

-If you have an adventurous spirit and want to learn as you go, get inspired by various other possibilities and new examples, you may consider to join me on Patreon to support the work I am doing and be the first in queue to receive new materials.
+If you have an adventurous spirit and want to learn as you go, get inspired by various other possibilities and new examples, you may consider to join me on Patreon to be the first in queue to receive tips, tricks, articles & tutorials.